On the Unification of Deterministic and Stochastic Electromagnetic Information Theory via Symplectic Geometry: Background on the Non-Stochastic Approach to EIT

-As preliminary step, let us consider the 'pure spatial communication system' model shown in Fig. \ref{fig:schema2esitbohrv1}, consisting in an harmonic electromagnetic source $D$, whose surface area is $A_S$, and an observation surface $S_{obs}$ \cite{migliore2006role}.
+As a preliminary step, let us consider the ``pure spatial communication system'' model shown in Fig.~\ref{fig:schema2esitbohrv1}, consisting of a harmonic electromagnetic source domain $D$ and an observation surface $S_{\mathrm{obs}}$~\cite{migliore2006role}.

-With $E^d(\br)$ and $J^d(\br)$ we will denoted the phasor representation of the electric field and the currents density on the source.
+With $E^d(\br)$ and $J^d(\br)$ we denote the phasor representation of the electric field and the current density distribution on the source, respectively.
 The superscript $d$ stands for deterministic.
 The time dependence $e^{j \bar{\omega} t}$ will be understood and dropped.

-The field $E^d(\mathbf{r})$ observed on the domain $S_{obs}$ is related to the current distribution ${J}^d(\br)$ on the source domain $D$ by the radiation operator \cite{migliore2006role}: